discretize/discretize-guides/builds/ranger/power-soulbeast/index.md

 **40-30%**

-- Autoattack until <Skill name="Path of scars"/> is off cd, then use it to pull a second add.
+- Auto-attack until <Skill name="Path of scars"/> is off cd, then use it to pull a second add.
 - Swap weapons.
 - <Skill name="Pointblankshot"/> to proc <Item id="84505"/>.
 - <Skill name="Rapidfire"/> (followed by any of <Skill name="Worldlyimpact"/>, <Skill id="45743"/> and <Skill id="41524"/> if they are off cd) until Arkk is phased.
-- You want to swap weapons late so that you don't get stuck longbow autoattacking.
+- You want to swap weapons late so that you don't get stuck longbow auto-attacking.

 **3rd Orb Phase**

-- Stay on longbow and autoattack to push the orb.
+- Stay on longbow and auto-attack to push the orb.
 - Precast <Skill name="Barrage"/>.

 **30-0%**